-Holidays mean spending quality time with friends and family, being grateful for those around you, and eating good food.
+Holidays mean spending quality time with friends and family (sometimes virtually), being grateful for those around you, and eating good food.
 With all the excitement, it’s easy to overindulge.

 In fact, according the Calorie Control Council, Americans may consume more than 4,500 calories for their Thanksgiving meal, and similar amounts at other holiday meals.
 Most of us only need 2,000 calories per day and many of us need much less.

 For someone who has diabetes, holidays can be quite a challenge.
 However, there are ways to control your blood sugars, while still enjoying grandma’s most delicious recipes.

 Here are some tips to keep you happy AND healthy during the holidays: